joelwking/ansible-cse-training/README.md

 If you do not currently have a [GitHub](github.com) and [GitLab](gitlab.com) account, please create a personal (free) account on each platform.

 #### Intro to Git for Network Engineers
-When Implementing Infrastructure as Code concepts, the Source of Truth for work-flow, credentials, and configuration data will be stored centrally in a Source (Version) Control System
+When Implementing Infrastructure as Code concepts, the Source of Truth for work-flow, credentials, and configuration data will be stored centrally in a Source (Version) Control System.
+Refer to these resources:

  * https://www.slideshare.net/joelwking/introduction-to-git-for-network-engineers-lab-guide
  * https://www.slideshare.net/joelwking/introduction-to-git-for-network-engineers

+The above links provide a working knowledge of Git to complete the remaining training excercises.

 ### Chrome Postman
 Download and install Chrome Postman at https://www.getpostman.com/.

+You can verify the installation by following the training material at https://www.getpostman.com/docs/v6/postman/launching_postman/sending_the_first_request.

+When you feel comfortable that you have Postman installed and can issue an API call to the *docs.postman-echo.com/* server, make an API call to the APIC controller using the following collection.

 #### Postman collection
 This [collection](https://gist.github.com/joelwking/a819d1f00748122eaeeb3eda7edf9c10) can be used as an example on how to use Chrome Postman for basic API calls to an ACI fabric.
 After installing Postman, download and import the collection.

 ### Labs
+These labs make use of networking devices including APIC controllers on ACI fabrics, Arista (EoS), Cisco IOS routers and Nexus switches.

 #### Create copies of the training repositories
 A fork is a copy of a repository.
 Forking a repository allows you to create a copy under your account as a starting point for your labs.